moyano83/Designing-Data-Intensive-Applications/README.md

 approximation of the search condition would be attached to one of the search indexes

 #### Serializable Snapshot Isolation (SSI)
-2PL don’t perform well and serial execution don’t scale well, _serializable snapshot isolation (SSI)_ provides full serializability, but has only a small performance penalty compared to snapshot isolation.
+2PL don't perform well and serial execution don't scale well, _serializable snapshot isolation (SSI)_ provides full serializability, but has only a small performance penalty compared to snapshot isolation.

 ##### Pessimistic versus optimistic concurrency control